-- 13.1 Part II of the FOI Act establishes an Information Publication Scheme (IPS) for Australian Government agencies subject to the FOI Act.
+13.1 Part II of the FOI Act establishes an IPS for Australian Government agencies subject to the FOI Act.
 The IPS requires agencies to publish a broad range of information on their website and authorises agencies to proactively publish other information.
-Agencies must also publish a plan that explains how they intend to implement and administer the IPS (an agency plan). - 13.2 The IPS underpins a pro-disclosure culture across government and is one of a number of mechanisms through which government-held information is made available to the public.
-Other mechanisms that reflect the pro-disclosure goals of the FOI Act include the ability of agencies to release information administratively, the publication of information released through an FOI request on agencies' disclosure logs and self-service options which allow people to access their own personal information (for example, MyGov). - 13.3 The IPS requires agencies to regularly consider and publish information that is of value to the public.
-The IPS requirements also reflect the object of the FOI Act: that information held by government is a national resource to be managed for public purposes (s 3(3)). - 13.4 Publication of government information can stimulate innovation and economic prosperity.
+Agencies must also publish a plan that explains how they intend to implement and administer the IPS (an agency plan).

+13.2 The IPS underpins a pro-disclosure culture across government and is one of a number of mechanisms through which government-held information is made available to the public.
+Other mechanisms that reflect the pro-disclosure goals of the FOI Act include the ability of agencies to release information administratively,1 the publication of information released through an FOI request on agencies' disclosure logs2 and self-service options which allow people to access their own personal information (for example, MyGov).

+13.3 The IPS requires agencies to regularly consider and publish information that is of value to the public.
+The IPS requirements also reflect the object of the FOI Act: that information held by government is a national resource to be managed for public purposes (s 3(3)).

+13.4 Publication of government information can stimulate innovation and economic prosperity.
 It can also enhance participatory democracy by assisting the public to better understand how government makes decisions and administers programs.
 An informed community can participate more effectively in government processes and contribute to better policy and decisions.
-Transparency in government can also lessen the risk that people will be disadvantaged in dealings with government through lack of knowledge or a misunderstanding of government processes. - 13.5 The IPS sets minimum requirements for publication of information and supports publication of a wide range of information (s 8(4)).
+Transparency in government can also lessen the risk that people will be disadvantaged in dealings with government through lack of knowledge or a misunderstanding of government processes.

+13.5 The IPS sets minimum requirements for publication of information and supports publication of a wide range of information (s 8(4)).
 Agencies are encouraged to identify and publish additional information, beyond the minimum requirements of s 8(2) of the FOI Act.
-Further, agencies can take steps to make existing information more accessible to members of the public. - 13.6 The IPS requirements are intended to facilitate and promote public access to information promptly and at the lowest reasonable cost.
+Further, agencies can take steps to make existing information more accessible to members of the public.

+13.6 The IPS requirements are intended to facilitate and promote public access to information promptly and at the lowest reasonable cost.
 Strong commitment to proactive disclosure through the IPS is not only consistent with the objects of the FOI Act and supports Australia's democratic values; it may also reduce the need for applicants to seek formal release of documents through FOI requests.

-&lt;sup>1 See s 3A(2)(b) of the FOI Act and Parts [3.2] - [3.5] of the FOI Guidelines (Access to government information - administrative release).

-&lt;sup>2 Section 11C of the FOI Act and Part 14 of the FOI Guidelines.

-Elements of the IPS
+Elements of the IPS (IPS entry)

-- 13.7 The IPS requires Australian Government agencies to which the FOI Act applies to: - publish an agency plan (ss 8(1) and 8(2)(a)) - publish specified categories of information (s 8(2)) - consider proactively publishing other government information (s 8(4)).
+13.7 The IPS requires Australian Government agencies to which the FOI Act applies to:

+- publish an agency plan (ss 8(1) and 8(2)(a)) - publish specified categories of information (s 8(2)) - consider proactively publishing other government information (s 8(4)).

-Together, these 3 elements are referred to in these Guidelines as an agency's IPS entry.
+13.8 Together, these 3 elements are referred to in these Guidelines as an agency's IPS entry.
 Individual agencies' IPS entries constitute the IPS.